assafY/api-v1-client-csharp/README.md

 This library is a migration of the original .NET library to .NET Core.
 Some models and namespaces have been modified.
 Most notably:

+* Receive Payments v2 API functionality has been introduced
+* Additional chart functionality has been added to the `StatisticsExplorer` class
+* All documentation has been brought up to date
 * All models have been moved to `Info.Blockchain.API.Data`
 * The client, exception and helper classes under the root namespace have been moved to `Info.Blockchain.API.Client`
 * `CreateWallet.cs`, which previously contained the CreateWallet response and request models, was split into two separate models and moved to the `Data` namespace